-- Your child is at least two years old (don’t stress if it is slightly later for your child) or is as mature as an average 2-year-old.
+- Your child is at least two years old (don’t stress if your child is older) or is as mature as an average 2-year-old.

-- Your child has a few hours in the day when he or she is dry.
+- Your child can go for a few hours at a time in the day when they are dry.

-- Your little one is familiar with relevant language such as “potty,” “toilet,” “underpants” etc. The words you choose should be used consistently and are ones that you are comfortable saying in public.
+- Your little one is familiar with relevant language such as “potty,” “toilet,” “underpants” etc. Keep the words you use consistent and make sure you’re comfortable saying them in public.

-- They should be capable of pulling their pants up and down, either independently or with minimal assistance (depending on the clothing).
+- Your child is capable of pulling their pants up and down, either independently or with minimal assistance (depending on the clothing).

-- Your child is able to follow simple one-step instructions without difficulty, such as “come here,” and “sit down.”
+- Your child can follow simple one-step instructions without difficulty, such as “come here,” and “sit down.”

 - Your child should show awareness of the need to use the toilet after soiling a nappy.
-For instance, your child may point to the nappy, hide behind a curtain when they poop, ask to be changed or take your hand and lead you to the changing area.
+For instance, they may point to the nappy, hide behind a curtain when they poop, ask to be changed or even take your hand and lead you to the changing area.

 - Your little one should understand the concept of what the toilet is used for.
-You can teach this by modelling or reading books to your child about going to the toilet.
+Teach this by modelling or reading books to your child about going to the toilet.